aabbtree77/schatzhauser/docs/architecture.md

   - httpx - x for extras, json/http helpers used by both: handlers and guards.

-  - protect - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db and context.
+  - protect - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db transactions.

   - server/routes.go - this is where all the parameters come from main.go and config/config.go and middleware is assembled, and then passed to each handler.

   - config.toml - all the parameters whose default values are in config/config.go via config structs duplicating the main ones (simple Go, no builders, no Rob Pike's option structs).

-The trickiest part is middleware.
-The initial versions of this code were very direct Go (no interfaces), but the handlers began to get ugly and it was hard to reuse anything.
-It was also very easy to get lost with paranoid existential checks for nil and validations everywhere.

 These rules eliminate 80 percent of the mess: